austinseraphin/motion-accessibility/README.md

 ## Usage
 ### The Motion-Accessibility Console

-The motion-accessibility console gives you a way to interact with a running application through a purely text interface.
+The motion-accessibility console gives you a way to interact with a running application through a purely textual interface.
 This works well for blind developers and command line junkies.

 #### Enabling the Console

-To enabe the console, you can do one of two things.
+To enable the console, you can do one of two things.
 If you would just like to try it, type `include Accessibility::Console` at a REPL prompt.
 If you would like to use it in your application, add `require motion-accessibility-console` to your Rakefile.
 You have to do this even if you use bundler.

 #### `browse` or `b`

 The `browse` or `b` command lets you examine the view hierarchy in a speech-friendly way.
+This lets you see all the relevant views displayed in your running application.
+It will detect if the screen has changed and refresh itself automatically.

 The following examples come from the sample app included with motion-accessibility.
-To get it, visit the github page.

 ```
 (main)>	browse